Sloanstar/ARK-Survival-Evolved/README.md

 You can get the mod id from the workshop url or by installing it locally and lookup the numeric folder name at `<root_steam_folder>/steamapps/workshop/content/346110`.

-ARK Mod management in linux is abysmal and there's no excusr for it.
+ARK Mod management in linux is abysmal and there's no excuse for it.
 If you try to use the documented -automanagedmods you will crash your linux server with a segmentation fault every time.
 I looked for a fix to this and found some documentation that SteamCMD should be installed in a ThirdParty subdir under the server path, but this did not fix the segfault.
 After trying a few more things to get the documented options working and failing I abandoned the process and adapted the Squad logic from the template to ARK.
 It should be considered experimental at this point, but please try it and open an issue if it doesn't work.

 ## Server Wipes
 You can wipeout all the ARK world and character data with this command if you followed the docker compose layout: